0xPolygonMiden/miden-base/docs/src/account.md

 - **Creation and Deployment:** Initialization of the `Account` on the network.
 - **Active Operation:** Continuous state updates via `Account` functions that modify the storage, nonce, and vault.
-- **Termination or Deactivation:** Optional, depending on the contract's design and governance model.
+- **Termination or Deactivation:** Optional, depending on the contract’s design and governance model.

 ### Account creation

 For an `Account` to be recognized by the network, it must exist in the [account database](state.md#account-database) maintained by Miden node(s).

-However, a user can locally create a new `Account` ID before it's recognized network-wide.
+However, a user can locally create a new `Account` ID before it’s recognized network-wide.
 The typical process might be:

 1. Alice generates a new `Account` ID locally (according to the desired `Account` type) using the Miden client.
 2. The Miden client checks with a Miden node to ensure the ID does not already exist.
 3. Alice shares the new ID with Bob (for example, to receive assets).
 4. Bob executes a transaction, creating a note containing assets for Alice.
-5. Alice consumes Bob's note in her own transaction to claim the asset.
+5. Alice consumes Bob’s note in her own transaction to claim the asset.
-6. Depending on the `Account`'s storage mode and transaction type, the operator receives the new `Account` ID and, if all conditions are met, includes it in the `Account` database.
+6. Depending on the `Account`’s storage mode and transaction type, the operator receives the new `Account` ID and, if all conditions are met, includes it in the `Account` database.

 ## Additional information